 The process behind performing integration tests on Ansible playbooks is almost exactly the same as the one used to test individual roles.
 In fact, this tutorial is based on a modified version of Continuous Testing of Ansible Roles with Docker and Travis CI by Ignacio Sánchez Ginés.
 This tutorial is a demonstration of how I set up continuous integration testing of the WordPress playbook I wrote to deploy this website.

-First of all, you will need to create an Ansible inventory file with localhost as a host in your desired host group.
+as a host in your desired host group.
 As a group variable, you will need to specify the name of the local user and that the connection is local.

 See: Working with Inventory